This article will explain the full cost to fit an MVHR system in a new build or renovated home in the UK.

-If you’re building or renovating to PassivHaus or low energy standards and you and your contractor are working hard to make sure the airtightness fabric is perfect, you will need mechanical ventilation in order to supply the fresh air you need to keep the air healthy and expel CO2 and other dirty pathogens in your home.
-Read more about air quality in the home here.
+If you’re building or renovating to energy efficient, high comfort and healthy air quality standards and you and your contractor are working hard to make sure the building fabric is as airtight as possible, you will need mechanical ventilation in order to supply the fresh air you need to keep the air healthy and expel CO2 and other dirty pathogens in your home.

-Mechanical Ventilation with Heat Recovery units (MVHR or HRV systems) are the gold standard for supplying air into your home, and because they recover around 93 per cent of the heat you’ve already generated in your home and transfer that heat to the incoming cold air from outside in winter, they’re hugely economical.
+Mechanical Ventilation with Heat Recovery units (MVHR or HRV systems) are the gold standard for supplying air into your home and extracting waste, humid air.
+Because the highest-quality units recover around 93-96 per cent of the heat you’ve already generated in your home and transfer that heat to the incoming fresh air from outside in winter, they’re also hugely economical.

 How much does designing an MVHR system cost?

-It takes two to six weeks to design your residential MVHR system from scratch, and the designer will need:
+It takes one to six weeks to design a proper residential MVHR system from scratch, and the designer will usually need:

 - guidance on any lowered ceilings or voids;